Readri205/MS2_Project/README.md

 [View the live project here.]( https://readri205.github.io/MS2_Project/)

 This is the website for the Africa Continent.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+It is designed to be responsible and accessible on a range of devices, making it easy to navigate for potential students and partners.

 <h2 align="center"><img src=""></h2>